dodancs/FIIT-BP-Canaries-Backend/API.md

         -   http_headers:

             -   `Authentication: "bearer JWT_ACCESSTOKEN"`

+        -   site (optional) - site does not need to be supplied, if the canary does not require matching to the source of the leak

         -   password strength (optional - default `random`):
             -   `dictionary` - random password from the top 1 million